The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: The -symmetric Restriction-Extension operator for the sphere

-In order to uncover the mapping properties of $T$, which are essentially determined by those of the linear operator $\sum_{j=1}^\infty T_j$, we need to interpolate the estimates for $T_j$ from Lemma~\ref{lem:XpEstimates} and Corollary~\ref{cor:Xpestimates} just proved with the ones from Lemma~\ref{lem:FourierEstimate}.
-In the case $m=\frac{d}{2}$ we use recently established identities for real interpolation spaces between mixed Lorentz spaces.
-Corollary~1 in \cite{Mandel2023} gives for $1<p_0\neq p_1<\infty$ and $1\leq r,q\leq \infty$
+Note that in the exceptional case $m=\frac{d}{2}, p=\frac{2m}{m+1}$ embeddings analogous to~\eqref{eq:inclusions} do in general not hold, see the Lemma in~\cite{Cwikel1974}.
+In order to uncover the mapping properties of $T$, which are essentially determined by those of the linear operator $\sum_{j=1}^\infty T_j$, we need to interpolate the estimates for $T_j$ from Corollary~\ref{cor:Xpestimates} with the ones from Lemma~\ref{lem:FourierEstimate}.
+In the most difficult case $m=\frac{d}{2}$ we use recently established identities for real interpolation spaces between mixed Lorentz spaces: Corollary~1 in \cite{Mandel2023} gives for $1<p_0\neq p_1<\infty$ and $1\leq r,q\leq \infty$

 whenever $\frac{1}{p_\theta}= \frac{1-\theta}{p_0}+\frac{\theta}{p_1}$ and $0<\theta<1$.

 \textbf{Proof of Theorem~\ref{thm:RestrictionExtension}:} We have to show that the Restriction-Extension operator $T:L^p_{G_k}(\R^d)\to L^q_{G_k}(\R^d)$ is bounded if